 Service Vacations: Volunteer Work Projects Helping Animals in Costa Rica

-This project aims to rehabilitate many different types of tropical species like sloths, howler monkeys, spider monkeys, toucans, marmosets, and more that have been injured or illegally held captive.
-Here these animals receive the care they need in order to survive on their own in the wild.
-Volunteers live on site and help with many different essential tasks for the animal sanctuary.
+The project aims to rehabilitate many different types of tropical species like sloths, howler monkeys, spider monkeys, toucans, marmosets, and more that have been injured or illegally held captive.
+Here these animals receive the care they need to survive on their own in the wild.
+Volunteers live on-site and help with many different essential tasks for the animal sanctuary.
 In the morning volunteers help prepare the fruits and vegetables for all the animals on site.
 They help feed and bathe the animals, especially the sick or injured ones who need special attention.
-Volunteers help to socialize animals staying in the sanctuary that cannot be replaced back into the wild as well by holding sloths and monkeys a few hours per day.
+Volunteers help to socialize animals staying in the sanctuary that cannot be replaced back into the wild as well.
+Costa Rican law has changed recently so that most institutions dealing with animals are discouraged from allowing non-specifically trained individuals from holding sloths and for monkeys, though the policy is sometimes policed strictly and other times not, beyond Globe Aware’s control.
 After these duties have been completed, the volunteers help with other tasks around the sanctuary that may include yard work, cleaning, and helping care for their garden.
-Our volunteers will also take the animals out to play and exercise with them.
-These animals are being rehabilitated in order to be released back into their natural habitats.
+It is possible that volunteers will also take the animals out to play and exercise with them, though it cannot be guaranteed with the changing laws and policy.
+It is a dynamic situation.
+These animals are being rehabilitated to be released back into their natural habitats.

 There are currently 127 animals, 31 of which are sloths.
 The rest are coati, monkeys, kinkajous, olingos.
 The center seeks to protect and help endangered Costa Rican wildlife indigenous to the country.
 First and foremost, the goal is to ensure the welfare of injured animals and help them recover from their physical and psychological wounds.
 Volunteers work with a team of experienced veterinarians who work at the on-site hospital in addition to the thousands of volunteers from around the world who have helped over the past 10+ years.
 The objective is to rescue, rehabilitate and ultimately release the animals back to their natural habitat.
 Costa Rica has outlawed zoos.
 They recognize that animals such as sloths are not social and are usually much better off in the wild.